jamwise/ghostHunter/README.md

 Although GhostHunter is designed specifically for the Ghost blogging platform, it will work on any system which uses an rss feed.

+If you find it useful, I'd love to hear how you used it, what challenges there were and how I could make it better: jamal@i11u.me

 ##Usage

 After including jQuery, include ghostHunter: